-- 4.7.002 An individual ranking for men and one for women is drawn up for each of the following types of event:

-- UCI XCO individual ranking (elite and U23 combined)

-- UCI XCO juniors individual ranking

-- UCI DHI individual ranking

-- UCI 4X individual ranking

-- 4.7.003 If an under 23 rider rides a cross-country Olympic event for elite riders when a separate event is being organised for under 23 riders, as per Art.
-4.1.004, he is awarded only the points as per the scale applicable to the elite event.
+- 4.7.002 An individual ranking for men and one for women is drawn up for each of the following types of event: - UCI XCO individual ranking (elite and U23 combined) - UCI XCO juniors individual ranking - UCI XCM individual ranking (until 2011 MTB XCM worlds) - UCI DHI individual rankina - UCI 4X individual ranking - 4.7.003 If an under 23 rider rides a cross-country Olympic event for elite riders when a separate event is being organised for under 23 riders, he is awarded only the points as per the scale applicable to the elite event.
 UCI points for under 23 riders are only awarded where there is a separate event from that for elite riders.

-If a junior rider rides an eliminator (XCE) event at a world cup or world championships he scores his UCI points into the UCI XCO juniors individual ranking.
-The same applies when a short track (XCC) event is hosted at a world cup event. (text modified on 1.02.12; 1.10.13).
+If a junior rider rides an eliminator (XCE) event at a world cup event he scores his UCI points into the UCI XCO juniors individual ranking.
+The same applies when a short track (XCC) event is hosted at a world cup event.

 - 4.7.004 Riders who are tied in the individual ranking have their positions decided by their ranking in the most recent event of the season, in the following order:

 - 1) world championships

 - 2) world cup events

 - 3) hors class events

 - 4) events in class 1

 - 5) events in class 2

 - 6) events in class 3

 - 4.7.005 A ranking by nation for men and women is drawn up for cross-country Olympic only.
 The ranking by nation is calculated by summing the points of three best placed riders from each nation.

-The UCI points awarded for the team relay event at the world championships and continental championships are awarded to the nation in the elite ranking and not to the individual riders.
+The UCI points awarded for the team relay event at the world championships are awarded to the nation in the elite ranking and not to the individual riders.

-A rider's points are awarded to the nation of his nationality, even if he is a licenceholder of the federation of another country.
+A rider's points are awarded to the nation of his nationality, even if he is a licence-holder of the federation of another country.

-Tied nations have their relative positions determined by the place of their best rider on the Individual ranking. (text modified on 1.10.13)
+Tied nations have their relative positions determined by the place of their best rider on the Individual ranking.

-4.7.006 A UCI XCO team ranking is calculated by adding the points of the 3 best placed men and the 3 best placed women of each UCI MTB team in the UCI XCO individual ranking.
+4.7.006 A UCI XCO team ranking is calculated by adding the points of the 3 best placed men and the 2 best placed women of each UCI MTB team in the UCI XCO individual ranking.

-A UCI gravity team ranking is calculated by adding the points of the 2 best placed DHI men, the best placed DHI woman, of each UCI MTB team in the concerned UCI individual ranking.
+A UCI gravity team ranking is calculated by adding the points of the 3 best placed DHI men, the 2 best placed DHI women, the 2 best placed 4X men, the best placed 4X woman of each UCI MTB team in the concerned UCI individual ranking.

-Tied teams have their relative positions determined by the place of their best rider on the individual ranking. (text modified on 1.07.12)
+Tied teams have their relative positions determined by the place of their best rider on the individual ranking.